Wikia/app/tests/README.md

 ./php-all
 ```

-These commands will run all tests from ``tests`` subdirectories of:
+These commands will run all tests (unit, infrastructure and integration) from ``tests`` subdirectories of:

 * /includes/wikia
 * /extensions/FBConnect